Peter Cetera (album): Release, promotion, marketing

 When Columbia Records dropped Chicago in 1981, Cetera was in the middle of recording his first solo album for the same label.
 He had to personally buy the rights to the album before it could be released.
 According to Cetera, Chicago's new record company, Warner Bros., released the Peter Cetera album while it was waiting for Chicago 16 to be released.
 Cetera has asserted that one reason for the album's poor commercial success, however, was lack of support from the record company: the record company didn't want it to be successful and didn't promote it for fear that he would leave the group.
 In his 2011 autobiography, former Chicago bandmate, Danny Seraphine, backs up Cetera on this point, writing, "... [the album] sank like a stone due to lack of record company support.
 Warner Brothers didn't want it to interfere with their plans for Chicago."
 A full-page advertisement announcing the album appeared on page 100 of the November 21, 1981 issue of Billboard magazine.

+Critical reception

+Rob Theakston of Allmusic, in a 3/5 stars review, found "For anyone but die-hard Chicago/Cetera fans, this is nothing more than a passing fancy, and those looking for Cetera's safe and accessible ballads will be mildly disappointed.
+But fans of early-'80s rock will be pleasantly surprised if they approach this record with open ears."

+The Philadelphia Inquirer in a 3/5 stars review, declared, "This is the debut solo release from Cetera, best known as the bassist from Chicago, and while he makes no daring departures from the group's formula, there are a number of appealing moments on this release.
+At times, only the absence of a horn section suggests that this is indeed not Chicago."